Value for money (VFM)

-In today’s climate of austerity, most people are concerned with getting value for money, but what is this?
+In today’s climate of austerity, most people are concerned with getting Value for Money (VFM), but what is this?
 This is usually in the eye of the beholder and for example, I may be prepared to pay more for a better quality of product or service, but other times it may be the cheapest possible deal to get me from A to B with no frills.

 In business, for shareholders, business owners and managers operating in a competitive world, there must be a clear definition.